otabuzzman/chartacaeli-app/chartacaeli/gpu/README.md

 **Java**
 - If on Linux and not as root and if JVM runs longer (than expected) there will most likely be Backing Store warnings.
 They tell system preferences could not be flushed.
 [This article](http://www.allaboutbalance.com/articles/disableprefs/) depicts why and how to fix.

+**PJ2**
+- Parallel Java Library 2 supports `cuMemcpyHtoD` to copy from host to device global memory. `cudaMemcpyToSymbol` to copy to constant memory is not supported (note [post on how to copy from host to constant memory](http://codeofhonour.blogspot.de/2014/10/memories-from-cuda-constant-memory-ii.html)).
+Thus to reduce global memory accesses of kernel one should use discrete kernel parameters instead of referencing global memory (e.g. `kernel( double array00, double array01, double array10, double array11)` instead of `kernel(double* array)` with array referencing a 2x2 array of doubles).